yogthos/doc-builder/README.md

 ## Overview

-The document data should be placed in an EDN file in the `documents` directory.
+The document data should be placed in an EDN file in the `:source` directory.
 See `documents/sample.edn` for an example.

 The content of the data file is referenced by the template using a namespaced keyword in the following format: